How To Choose The Right Packaging For Your Product

 Products with a long shelf life that need to stand out even after a long time on the shelf need special considerations, too.
 A superior print finish, such as with a UV treated high-gloss, liquid-based coating could do just the trick.

 It’s always more cost-effective in the long run to pay for adequate protective package design in the first place than to replace damaged goods later on.
-Shoot for the middle ground sweet spot between when the cost of product damage equals the cost of protective packaging and you will be in good shape to satisfy your production budget as well as your customers.
+Shoot for the middle ground sweet spot between when the cost of product damage equals the cost of a protective package and you will be in good shape to satisfy your production budget as well as your customers.

-3. Packaging Materials And Sustainability
+3. Materials And Sustainability

 Flexible films are best used for food, dairy, cosmetics, pharmaceuticals, hardware items and retail products to protect, extend shelf life and provide an attractive package on and off the shelf.

-Carded packaging options are flexible and ideal for produce, fragile or items that need to be seen to assist in a sale.
+Carded options are flexible and ideal for produce, fragile or items that need to be seen to assist in a sale.
 They are also an excellent option for hang-tab displays in the retail environment.
 They included the following types;

 - Blister Packs

-Of all the carded packaging supplies, clamshell packaging is perhaps the easiest to use.
+Clamshells are perhaps the easiest to use.
 Clamshells look a bit like their namesake as they are made from two identical "shells" that are connected on one side with the other having small hinges that allow it to lock shut.